 It is important to know what a Parenting Coordinator may do and what they may not do in your case.
 Parenting Coordinators may only deal with decisions affecting the child.
-For example, such decisions would include which doctor the child goes to, which school the child attends, disagreements regarding the child’s participation in extra-curricular activities, enforcement of the existing parenting time schedule ordered by the court, and minor changes in that parenting time, such as when a parent may pick up the child for his or her parenting time.
+For example, such decisions would include:

-The Parenting Coordinator is not permitted to make major changes to the parenting time schedule the court has ordered.
-They may, however, from time to time make minor changes to the parenting time schedule.
-They cannot, however, make substantial changes to the parenting time schedule or decisions or recommendations regarding any financial issues such as child support.
+The Parenting Coordinator is not permitted to make significant changes to the parenting schedule the court has ordered.
+They may, however, from time to time make minor changes to the parenting schedule.
+They cannot, however, make substantial changes to the parenting schedule or decisions or recommendations regarding any financial issues such as child support.

-If you have a Parenting Coordinator appointed on your case, you can simply pick up the phone, speak to your Parenting Coordinator, and can typically expect to receive a recommendation within a few days.
+If you have a Parenting Coordinator appointed in your case, you can pick up the phone, speak to your Parenting Coordinator, and can typically expect to receive a recommendation within a few days.
 We frequently observe disagreements regarding where the children will attend school.

 The parents can present that issue to the assigned Parenting Coordinator who will make a written recommendation and that recommendation will normally be adopted by the Court as the order of the Court soon thereafter.
 If either party files an objection to the report, the Court is required to hold an evidentiary hearing on, for example, which school the child will attend to enable the Court to then issue a ruling on the issue.

-We often recommend the appointment of a Parenting Coordinator if it is evident there will be on-going conflict between the parents to protect our clients form having to come back and pay our law firm to continuously litigate ongoing issues.
-You should review our article entitled “A Judge Cannot Delegate Child Custody Decisions to a Third Party” to understand the limitations on referring issues to a Parenting Coordinator to better understand their role in an Arizona child custody case.
+We often recommend the appointment of a Parenting Coordinator if it is evident there will be an on-going conflict between the parents to protect our clients from having to come back and pay our law firm to litigate ongoing issues continuously.
+You should review our article entitled “A Judge Cannot Delegate Child Custody Decisions to a Third Party” to understand the limitations on referring matters to a Parenting Coordinator to better understand their role in an Arizona child custody case.

 Contact Our Scottsdale Arizona Child Custody Attorneys

-Contact us today at (480) 305-8300 to schedule your consultation with our Scottsdale Arizona child custody attorneys regarding AZ child custody issues or any other Arizona family law matter.
+Contact us today at (480) 305-8300 to schedule your consultation with our Scottsdale and Phoenix Arizona child custody attorneys regarding Arizona child custody issues or any other Arizona family law matter.